-7.1 A SEA and HRA screening report exercise has been undertaken for the Spridlington Neighbourhood Plan.
+- 7.1 A SEA and HRA screening report exercise has been undertaken for the Bishop Norton and Atterby Neighbourhood Plan.
 The assessments have concluded that the neighbourhood plan is unlikely to give rise to any significant environmental effects or have significant effects on a European site.
-Accordingly it is considered that a SEA or HRA assessment is not required for the neighbourhood plan.

-7.2 It is important to note that this screening opinion is based on a draft regulation version of the Spridlington Neighbourhood Plan.
-Consequently if the content of the neighbourhood plan should materially change then the SEA/HRA screening process will need to be re-assessed and updated.

-7.3 It is a requirement of the screening process to consult statutory consultation bodies when forming a view on whether a SEA and/or HRA are required and they are: Historic England, the Environment Agency and Natural England.
-A copy of the Spridlington Neighbourhood Plan SEA/HRA screening report was sent to these bodies and their responses were:
+Accordingly, it is considered that a SEA or HRA assessment is not required for the neighbourhood plan. - 7.2 It is important to note that this screening opinion is based on a draft regulation version of the Bishop Norton and Atterby Neighbourhood Plan.
+Consequently, if the content of the neighbourhood plan should materially change then the SEA/HRA screening process will need to be re-assessed and updated. - 7.3 It is a requirement of the screening process to consult statutory consultation bodies when forming a view on whether a SEA and/or HRA are required and they are: Historic England, the Environment Agency and Natural England.
+Their responses to the screening report can be seen on the following pages.